christopheryoung/chrisyoung/site/prose/blog/posts/2008-08-17_recently_read_mindless_eating.markdown

 ---
-{date: '2008-08-17', explananda: '', title: 'Recently read: "Mindless Eating"'}
+{date: '2008-08-17', explananda: '', title: 'Recently read: "Mindless Eating"', tags: book_reviews, food}

 ---
 <strong>Brian Wansink's <em>Mindless Eating: Why We Eat More than We Think</em></strong>

 There's so much about our own eating habits that escapes us, particularly when it comes to the factors that influence the quantity of food we consume.
 Although many of us think that how full we are has a lot to do with when we stop eating a meal, it turns out that we're influenced by considerably more than that feeling of fullness.
 We tend to eat more when our food is framed in certain ways, for example, in larger plates.
 We drink more from short, wide cups than tall, thin ones.
 We eat more in larger groups because of a tendency to continue eating (or at least pecking away) until everyone is finished.
 You can feed people with no short term memory a full dinner about 30 minutes after they've just finished eating, and most will eat the entire thing with no objection.
 They're eating because the external cues suggest that it's time to eat, and not because they're hungry.

 Brian Wansink's <em>Mindless Eating</em> is an entire book about the influences that work on us, under our awareness, when we eat.
 Wansink studies these at Cornell, where he is a professor of Marketing and Nutritional Science.
 This book is a popular presentation of his more academic work, much of which takes place in his "lab," which includes a mock restaurant where lucky test subjects eat under close scrutiny.